ianmcelvain/CF-Challenge/README.md

 - vue-js-modal (employee details modal)
 - uuid (random key generation)

-To view all employees on the Results view either click All Deparrments from Home or in the Results view submit the search form with no input.
+To view all employees on the Results view either click All Departments from Home or in the Results view submit the search form with no input.